Serving all people by providing personalized health and wellness through exemplary care, education and research.

 There are many different kinds of chemotherapy medicines.
 You will likely only be given one medicine for your treatment.
 Each medicine works in a different way.
-Some are given by mouth as pills.
-Other types of medicines are given in a vein through an IV.
+The main chemotherapy medicines for prostate cancer are given in a vein through an IV (intravenous) line.

 Chemotherapy affects normal cells as well as cancer cells.
 This can cause side effects.
 The side effects depend on the amount and type of medicine used.
 Talk with your healthcare providers about what to expect.
 Side effects may occur in the days or weeks while you are having chemotherapy.
 Once your treatment has ended, the side effects usually go away.
 The side effects may include:

 Tingling, burning feelings, or numbness in the hands or feet

 Talk with your healthcare providers about any side effects you have.
 They may be able to help lessen them.

 It's important to know which medicines you're taking.
 Write your medicines down, and ask your healthcare team how they work and what side effects they might have.

 Talk with your healthcare providers about what signs to look for and when to call them.
 For example, chemotherapy can make you more likely to get infections.
 Make sure you know what number to call with questions.
 Is there a different number for evenings and weekends?

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |